SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 > We help the daring build legendary companies.

-If that doesn't capture the ethos of Silicon Valley, I don't know what does.
+This is good marketing, but also really does capture the ethos of Silicon Valley.

 This is a criteria that I would intuitively award more stars to, but that [even investors](https://blog.wealthfront.com/choose-right-job-company/) themselves would warn against overvaluing.
 So I compromised, and gave it 4 stars.

 Silicon Valley has a hierarchy in its investors.
-The top-tier is generally agreed to consist of: Sequoia, Kleiner Perkins Caufield Byers (KPCB), Greylock, Benchmark, Accel, and Andreessen Horowitz.[^2] Other well-known venture firms include General Catalyst, New Enterprise Associates (NEA), and Lightspeed.
+The top-tier is generally agreed to consist of: Sequoia, Kleiner Perkins (KPCB), Greylock, Benchmark, Accel, and Andreessen Horowitz.[^2] Other well-known venture firms include General Catalyst, New Enterprise Associates (NEA), and Lightspeed.
 These are the venture capital firms that, in general, attract the best founders, win the best deals, and show the highest returns.

 Even the best firms, however, often miss great deals, so the failure to raise funding from one of these groups does not necessarily imply weakness.
 This is particularly true of companies founded outside of the U.S., and of very promising founders who may have weaker connections to Silicon Valley's old guard (though these firms have gotten pretty good at identifying unknown upstarts).